zacharysgoldberg/ChatApp/README.md

 ## Description:

 A real-time chat application designed to facilitate seamless communication between users.
 It provides a user-friendly interface for exchanging messages, supporting both one-on-one and group conversations.
 The application prioritizes backend scalability and optimization, ensuring efficient handling of high volumes of concurrent users.
-Utilizing RESTful and WebSocket APIs, caching mechanisms, and a responsive UI, ChatApp delivers a reliable and responsive chatting experience.
+Utilizing RESTful and WebSocket APIs, caching mechanisms, and a responsive UI.

 ## Tools Used: